-The European Day of Languages was first celebrated in 2001 and has been commemorated every year ever since.
+The European Day of Languages (EDL) was first celebrated in 2001 and commemorated every year.
 It is open to everyone, and typically, schools, universities and other education institutions mark the event with classroom activities, workshops, special projects and discussion groups.
 There is also a wealth of fun online activities such as quizzes and language games.
 These can be found on the Council of Europe’s EDL website.
 There you will also find free posters, worksheets and other resources.

 5 Fun Facts About Languages